jnsmalm/gameplay/README.md

 # Gameplay.js

-Gameplay.js is a library for creating desktop games with JavaScript.
+Gameplay.js is a library for creating native desktop games with JavaScript.
 It includes bindings to low level APIs for drawing graphics, playing sounds and handling input.
 Gameplay.js doesn't use HTML5 or run inside a web browser, instead it runs as a native application using Node.js.
-Works with Windows and macOS, it's free and open source.

 ## Building